Updated: Oct 1, 2022

 The Centers for Disease Control and Prevention reports that one out of three adults are not sleeping at least seven hours every night.
 Most adults need seven to nine hours of sleep every night.
 Seven is the minimum.
 The minimum.
 As in the least recommended amount of sleep you should be getting.
 How often are you getting seven hours of sleep?
 Six hours?
 Five, anyone?

-Getting seven to nine hours of sleep every night might seem laughable to a busy person like you and me because we’re constantly trying to check more and more things off our lists.
+Getting seven to nine hours of sleep every night might seem laughable to a busy person like you and me because we’re constantly trying to check more and more things off our to-do lists.
 There just aren’t enough hours to do all the things.
 But truthfully, we can’t dodge what our bodies ultimately need.
-This lack of sleep eventually catches up with us in the form of fatigue, reduced tolerance, impatience and a host of other things that we might not want.
+This lack of sleep eventually catches up with us in the form of fatigue, reduced tolerance, impatience and a host of other things that we probably don't want.

 Like our babies, we need rest and sleep for mind and body rejuvenation.
 We don’t stop needing sleep.
 Ever.
 We have to fill up our sleep tank.
 Every.
 Single.
 Day.

-If you’re thinking, But Julie, my plate is so full, I have to sacrifice sleep just to get it all done, or Who even sleeps?
+You might be thinking, But Julie, my plate is so full, I have to sacrifice sleep just to get it all done.
+Or, Who even sleeps?
 There’s no time for that.
 Nighttime is the only time I have to catch up with my personal life.

 The truth is that if we all added more hours to our sleep bank, we would have more time, energy and patience to do the things we want to do.

-Sleep is the No. 1 self-care practice we can all be doing more, but it’s often overlooked because life is too busy, and well, something has to be sacrificed.
+Sleep is the No. 1 self-care practice we can all be doing more of, but it’s often overlooked because life is too busy, and well, something has to be sacrificed.